dward2/BME547/Assignments/UnitTestingCIAssignment.md

 * It should receive a parameter containing the string to check.
-* This string will only contain a single word, but there is no guarantee whether the word will be upper case, lower case, mixed case, and/or have one or more leading /trailing spaces and/or one or more punctuation marks.
+* This string will only contain a single word, but there is no guarantee whether the word will be upper case, lower case, mixed case, and/or have one or more leading / trailing spaces and/or one or more leading / trailing punctuation marks.
 * If the string contains the word "tachycardic", regardless of capitalization and leading or trailing spaces or punctuation, the function should return a boolean value of `True`.